What You Need to Know

 Oklahoma Health Insurance Marketplace Enrollment

-Open enrollment usually takes place each year from November 1 to December 15.
+Open enrollment usually takes place each year from November 1 to January 15.
 If you missed signing up, you can get coverage if you have a qualifying life event, such as having a child or moving to a new area.
 Otherwise, you’ll have to wait until the following November for next year’s enrollment period.
+The 2022 Open Enrollment Period begins November 1, 2021 and ends on January 15, 2022.

 Oklahoma Health Insurance Companies